OUR GUIDE TO BIRTHSTONES

 February

-birthstone is Amethyst, as well as the gemstone marking 6th & 17th wedding anniversaries.
+Amethyst serves as February's birthstone, as well as the gemstone marking 6th & 17th wedding anniversaries.
 It rates a 7 on the Mohs scale, which means it is extremely scratch-resistant.

 Quartz, the mineral family for Amethyst may be the oldest gemstone known to man dating back to 20,000 BC.
 Amethyst is currently found in Brazil, Uruguay, Bolivia, Africa, United States, Siberia, Canada, Australia, France, Russia, India, Madagascar, Mexico, Zambia, Morocco, Myanmar, Namibia, Sri Lanka and Tanzania.